 The Courtauld Institute of Art is the world’s leading centre for the study of the history and conservation of art and architecture.
 Its Gallery houses one of Britain’s best-loved collections.
 Through its unique integration of activities, facilities and resources, The Courtauld provides an exceptional environment for research, learning and professional development.

-Currently based at Somerset House, The Courtauld is an independent college of the University of London.
-From September 2018, we will be moving to our new home at Vernon Square, King’s Cross, until 2022.
+The Courtauld is an independent college of the University of London.
+In January 2019, we moved to our home until 2022, at Vernon Square, King’s Cross.
 This move marks the start of our exciting transformational Courtauld Connects project.
 A key part of the project will be a major refurbishment of The Courtauld’s magnificent buildings in the North Block of Somerset House.
 We are working with Stirling Prize-winning architects Witherford Watson Mann to carefully restore our important Grade One listed building, as well as transform the experience of The Courtauld for our students and the public through improved access and re-awakening of some of the beautiful spaces throughout the building.

 The Courtauld offers a range of degree programmes – a BA, Graduate Diploma and MA in the History of Art; a Postgraduate Diploma in the Conservation of Easel Paintings; an MA in Wall Painting Conservation; an MA in Buddhist Art: History and Conservation; an MA in Curating the Art Museum; and MPhil and PhD research degrees in all these subjects.

 Courtauld faculty teach and supervise research from western antiquity to the global present.
 Through its alumni, The Courtauld generates an evolving community of specialists who shape the international art world.